UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_parasitic_problems.md

 -------------------

-# How do we recognize parasitic-problems?

-Speaking from a purely software-centric perspective here:

-If you ever discover a systemic constraint that annoys you quite frequently, stop to question it.
-Is this really a constraint?
-Or is it a parasitic problem in disguise?

-A mock example:<br/>
-It's a bit annoying having to load all these images every time I use them!
-Can image-loading be changed from a constraint, to a problem?<br/>
-Sure, here's a simple solution:
-> Walk the asset folder automatically, load the images
-> Create a `getImage(filename)` function that lazily allows image access

 # Solving parasitic-problems accidentally:

-I think that toying around with random ideas is underrated.
+I also think that toying around with random ideas is underrated.
 When I came up with the idea for question-buses, I wasn't attempting to "solve" any problem, I was just curious as to what event-buses would look like if the data flow was reversed.<br/>
 And as it turned out, question-buses have completely transformed the project.

 This was the same with the load-time entityType mutation API.
-(Ie. UMG's `@defineEntityType` callback; naming may be different.)
+(Ie. UMG's `@newEntityType` callback; naming may be different.)
 With this, I wasn't actually looking to solve anything, I was just toying around with ideas.
 As soon as the API existed, the problems that it solved materialized into existance- from unseen-constraints, to a set of parasitic-problems that could be solved easily with this new setup.

 -----